Metricam/ArmBench-LLM/README.md

 ### Step 3: Submit your results to the leaderboard

-After evaluating your model, you can submit your results to the [Arm-LLM-Benchmark](https://huggingface.co/spaces/Metric-AI/Arm-LLM-Benchmark) leaderboard by following these steps:
+After evaluating your model, you can submit your results to the [ArmBench-LLM](https://huggingface.co/spaces/Metric-AI/ArmBench-LLM) leaderboard by following these steps:

 1. Push your model and tokenizer to the Hugging Face Hub
-2. Add the `Arm-LLM-Benchmark` tag to your model repository
+2. Add the `ArmBench-LLM` tag to your model repository
 3. Include the `results.json` file in your repository

 **Important Submission Requirements:**